mayahiro/go-bootstrap/README.md

 - Dynamic or heavily computed spec assembly
 - Hiding constructors behind patterns that are hard for AST/type-based analysis to follow
 - Using `Override` as a whole-app replacement mechanism

+## Troubleshooting

+- `bootstrap spec not found`
+  - Check that the selected package contains a package-level `bootstrap.Server(...)` or `bootstrap.CLI(...)` declaration.
+- `multiple bootstrap specs found`
+  - Split the specs into separate packages or keep only one spec in the selected package.
+- `provider not found`
+  - Add a matching `Provide` or `Bind`, or move the required module into the final spec with `Include`.
+- `StartStop` validation errors
+  - Pass method expressions such as `(*Server).Start` and `(*Server).Stop` on the same receiver type.
+- `go run ./cmd/api/main.go` fails
+  - Run or build the package path such as `./cmd/api` so `bootstrap_gen.go` is compiled with the rest of the package.

 ## Generated Code